-Find Missing Shapes, Gradients and Patterns in Photoshop CC 2020
+Find the Missing Gradients, Patterns and Shapes in Photoshop

 Let's get started!

 To load more gradients, patterns or shapes into Photoshop, you don't need to have an image or a document open.
 But you do need to be in Photoshop's main interface rather than on the Home Screen.

 If you have opened Photoshop without opening an image, or you have closed your document and have no other documents open, you'll be taken to the Home Screen as we see here:

 To switch from the Home Screen to the main interface, click the Photoshop icon in the top left corner:

 And now we're in the main workspace with the panels along the right.
 We'll need some of these panels to load our gradients, patterns and shapes:

 How to load Photoshop's missing gradients